Hibikino-Toms-Robot/.github/profile/README.md

 ## Hi there 👋

-We are Kyushu Institute of Technology Tomatrobot Circle "Hibikino-Toms"
+We are Kyushu Institute of Technology Tomato robot Circle "Hibikino-Toms"

 ## 📫 How to contact
 [Hibikino-Toms webpage](https://www.brain.kyutech.ac.jp/~agricultural-robotics/)